Local hospital staff have given national conference delegates arriving in Hull this week a more unusual welcome to the city.

 Far from playing the Housemartins or passing round the chip spice, however, healthcare staff have done what they do best, and that’s give a warm and healthy welcome to visitors in the form of a 5km run around the city centre earlier this morning.

-Usman Mahmood, Consultant in Paediatric Ophthalmology at Hull and East Yorkshire Hospitals NHS Trust has led on organising the conference and the active introduction to the area.
+Usman Mahmood, Consultant in Paediatric Ophthalmology at Hull University Teaching Hospitals NHS Trust has led on organising the conference and the active introduction to the area.
 He says:

 “In recent years, we’re told it’s become somewhat of a tradition for BIPOSA to offer its delegates a run as part of their annual three day conference.